GolaraRFI/knapsack-problem/README.md

 ## knapsack problem using evolutionary algorithm with two selection methods
 I did this project on **Google Colaboratory**.

-I did the optimization problem with these settings:
+I did this optimization problem with these settings:

   - Population management = Generational model
   - Representation = Binary